jsthompson16/a3-persistence-1/README.md

 link to bring back up the form to order a new pizza.

 Most of the challenges I faced involved changing my code from using a local array to using lowdb to store its information.
-I had trouble with editing and deleting information in particular, but got everything fixed *when running locally*.
-I don't understand why, but once I imported the project to Glitch, it won't let me create new users, it will only allow an already accepted username and password.
+I had trouble with editing and deleting information in particular, but got everything working properly.
-The username and password to login with are 'arathorrn' and 'hello'.
-I would be happy to show this working properly on my own laptop, and don't think
-I should be penalized points because I have it working on my laptop, it was only upon importing to Glitch that it stopped working.

 I used Passport and lowdb because they were the easiest to implement.